leeb48/Ticketing-App/readme.md

 ## AWS TODO
 - [ ] learn Pulumi to deploy the application on AWS
+- [ ] host using multiple containers in distributed mode
 - [x] dockerize the application and setup github actions to push the docker image